YanB25/Universal-Print/README.md

 ```

-Use UV to help you show *any* members recursively.
+Use UP to help you show *any* members recursively.

 ``` c++
 std::ostream &operator<<(std::ostream &os, const A &obj)